Foster's Grille logo

 Training & Support

 Foster's Grille provides a robust 96-hour training curriculum designed to prepare three managerial staff members for launch.
-The program includes on-site launch support for operational readiness; on-site support carries additional fees, and franchisees are responsible for travel and living expenses.
+The program includes on-site launch assistance, with travel and lodging expenses managed by the franchisee.

 Franchisee Stability

-Foster's Grille earns an Excellent Stability Score.
-Three-year turnover of 0.00% is well below the typical Food & Beverage franchise (around 5%).
-Out of 0 total exits across the three reported years, there were no terminations, no non-renewals, no franchisor buybacks, and no ceased operations.
+Foster's Grille receives a Normal Stability Score.
+Three-year turnover of 6.67% sits above the typical Food & Beverage franchise (around 5.6%).
+Out of 1 total exit across the three reported years, a single franchisor buyback was the only exit, with no terminations, non-renewals, or ceased operations.

-This is built on a compact track record (roughly 15 franchisees averaged across three years); continued retention as the system grows would solidify the picture.
-The complete absence of exits over the three-year span indicates that, to date, operators have stayed put rather than exiting for economic or contractual reasons.
-For prospective franchisees, the picture so far is uniformly clean: every franchisee who came in stayed in.
+This is built on a compact track record (roughly 5 franchisees averaged across three years); continued retention as the system grows would solidify the picture.
+The lone buyback suggests the franchisor reclaimed a unit, which can mean it absorbed an underperforming location.
+For prospective franchisees, retention is in line with industry peers.

 How Much Does It Cost to Open a Foster's Grille Franchise?